Jordan: Biodiversity

 Over 2,000 plant species have been recorded.
 Many of the flowering plants bloom in the spring after the winter rains and the type of vegetation depends largely on the levels of precipitation.
 The mountainous regions in the northwest are clothed in forests, while further south and east the vegetation becomes more scrubby and transitions to steppe-type vegetation.
 Forests cover 1.5 million dunums (1500000 dunam), less than 2% of Jordan, making Jordan among the world's least forested countries, the international average being 15%.

 Plant species and genera include the Aleppo pine, Sarcopoterium, Salvia dominica, black iris, Tamarix, Anabasis, Artemisia, Acacia, Mediterranean cypress and Phoenecian juniper.
 The mountainous regions in the northwest are clothed in natural forests of pine, deciduous oak, evergreen oak, pistachio and wild olive.
 Mammal and reptile species include, the long-eared hedgehog, Nubian ibex, wild boar, fallow deer, Arabian wolf, desert monitor, honey badger, glass snake, caracal, golden jackal and the roe deer, among others.
 Bird include the hooded crow, Eurasian jay, lappet-faced vulture, barbary falcon, hoopoe, pharaoh eagle-owl, common cuckoo, Tristram's starling, Palestine sunbird, Sinai rosefinch, lesser kestrel, house crow and the white-spectacled bulbul.

 Four terrestrial ecoregions lie with Jordan's borders: Syrian xeric grasslands and shrublands, Eastern Mediterranean conifer-sclerophyllous-broadleaf forests, Mesopotamian shrub desert, and Red Sea Nubo-Sindian tropical desert and semi-desert.

 Government and politics

-Jordan is a unitary state under a constitutional monarchy.
+Jordan is a unitary state under a semi-constitutional monarchy.
 Its constitution, adopted in 1952 and amended a number of times since, is the legal framework that governs the monarch, government, bicameral legislature and judiciary.
 The king retains wide executive and legislative powers from the government and parliament.
 The king exercises his powers through the government that he appoints for a four-year term, which is responsible before the parliament that is made up of two chambers: the Senate and the House of Representatives.
 The judiciary is independent according to the constitution but in practice often lacks independence.